bitterjug/devjournal-crypto/devjournal.markdown

 The extant tests for  ATA tool mainly test filtering options.
 So to add the new chart:

 - [ ] add the code for it in the homepage template and see what it takes to populate it with the right settings.

+### 11:58

+- [ ] No syntax error correction for my python.
+Looks like I'm lacking a linter for syntastic?